dkdk01330/Emotion-Detection/README.md

 # Multi-Class Emotion Detection with Deep Learning

-This project classifies emotions in tweets using LSTM, CNN, GRU, and ensemble models.
+This group project classifies emotions in tweets using LSTM, CNN, GRU, and ensemble models.
 It covers the full NLP pipeline—from preprocessing to model training and evaluation—achieving up to **92.5% accuracy**.

 ---